Insality/defold-tweener/README.md

 ### Global Update Frequency

-Optionally, you can setup global default update freqency in your game.project.
+Optionally, you can setup global default update frequency in your game.project.
 It's `60` by default.

 Add next `tweener` section to your `game.project` in text mode: